ibm-cloud-docs/pattern-watson-speech-vision/networking-design.md

 Multiple Workload VPCs can be created to support different environments or applications, such as development, testing, and production.

-***3. Edge VPC***
+### ***3. Edge VPC***

 An Edge VPC is a specialized VPC that provides low-latency, high-performance networking for edge computing workloads.
 Edge VPCs are designed to support IoT, AI, and other latency-sensitive applications that require direct access to the cloud.
 Key features of an Edge VPC include:

 - Low-latency networking with reduced packet loss
 - Support for multiple subnets and routing configurations
 - Integration with IBM Cloud services, such as databases and message queues

 Edge VPCs are ideal for deploying edge computing workloads, such as AI-powered camera systems or IoT devices that require real-time processing.

-**Load Balancer**
+### **4. Load Balancer**

 A Load Balancer is responsible for distributing traffic across multiple instances of the AI application.
 They are designed to help in building resilient and scalable applications in IBM Cloud.

-***4. IBM Cloud Load Balancer***
+***IBM Cloud Load Balancer***

 IBM Cloud Load Balancer is a managed service from IBM Cloud.
 This service is available in the cloud services catalogue.
 Some of the key features of this services are

 - HTTP/HTTPS traffic management: It can handle both HTTP and HTTPS traffic, ensuring secure communication between various application.
 - TCP/UDP load balancing: It support TCP and UDP traffic, making me suitable for a wide range of applications